 Why is a Conservation Program Needed?

 Water has always been a critical resource in New Mexico.
-The District’s experience over the past 25 years has brought into focus the limited nature of water and its vulnerability to changing conditions.
+The District’s experience over the past twenty-five years has brought into focus the limited nature of water and its vulnerability to changing conditions.
 A growing population and concern for ecosystem and species health have placed additional challenges on our water supply.
-A Conservation Program is needed to ensure that the District is in the best possible position to meet those challenges and protect our ability to deliver water to water users.
+The Conservation Program is needed to ensure that the District is in the best possible position to meet those challenges and protect our ability to deliver water to water users.
 While meeting the irrigation needs of our constituents remains our first priority, the District must also manage water supply for Rio Grande Compact deliveries and endangered species conservation obligations.
 This challenge can be particularly severe when stored water in El Vado Reservoir is insufficient or unavailable to supplement flows in the Rio Grande.
 The Conservation Program is intended to complement other District efforts to manage water and lands in a way that maximizes benefits to all our constituents.

-What Activities Fall Into the Conservation Program?
+What Activities Fall Within the Conservation Program?

 - Water delivery system efficiency improvements.